jwcorbett1/jwcorbett1/README.md

 ## Fun Fact

-The average number of skeletons inside a human being is either greater than or exactly equal to one - depending on how you define "average".
+The average number of skeletons inside a human being is either greater than or exactly equal to one, depending on how you define "average".